Advyta/Subscription-Form-/README.md

 - Adding an more robost form validation
 - Using react hot toast to keep the user updated
 - Adding unit tests and integration tests for testing components and API routes to ensure the functionality is as expected.
+- Improve the email sent to the subscriber and include the unsubscribe option in the email itself.

 ### Useful resources